shamdasani/shamdasani.org/_posts/2024-review.md

 ---

 In September, I decided that I wanted a change and ended up leaving NYC to spend time in San Francisco till the end of the year.
-Shout out to everyone who came out to the "going-away" dinner in NYC.
+Shout out to everyone who came out to the informal "going-away" dinner in NYC.
 That was a fun night.

 SF was great.
 I got a sublease in North Beach for 2 months.
-I spent a lot of time with friends (old and new).

 ![cali](/assets/blog/2024-review/cali.png)

-And most importantly, I learned more about what some of the smartest people in the world are working on.
+Most importantly, I learned more about what some of the smartest people in the world are working on.
 Thanks to everyone (Varun, Aryan, Jack, Ishaan, Yash, Molly, Nathan, Aditya, Alex, Atreya, and so many more...) who made my time in SF so great.

-I ended the year over a short vacation with family in the Bahamas (went snorkeling for the first time!) and Florida.
+I ended the year over a short vacation with family in the Bahamas, where I went snorkeling for the first time!

 ---